Branding & Naming Expert President of Tungsten Branding

 Keep in mind that context will usually supply the information about what business you are in.
 Restaurants are usually on restaurant row and don’t need to have that word in the name.
 And literal/descriptive words can always be added under the name.
 Save the valuable “real estate” of your name to communicate the “ish-ness” of how you do business.
 Do you use innovation, insight, precision, unmatched quality, customer service extraordinaire, dedication, commitment, expertise, reliability, etc?
 Take this list of three to five items and again prioritize them.
 Ask yourself if the what’s are really necessary for the name and if your business will ever expand beyond your current “what’s.”
 If so, build your company name on your “how’s” the way you do business.

-Create an inventory list of words for your new startup name based on this core group of services and attributes.
+Create an inventory list of startup company names based on this core group of services and attributes.

 If your central theme, or pivot point, is based on speed and delivery, make a list of words associated with these qualities.
 These could be synonyms or metaphors.
 For example, speed could be communicated through words such as quick, instant, dash, fast, flash, pronto, presto, jiffy, zoom, zap, snap, etc. as well as metaphors such as jet, rocket, comet, lightning, bolt, rabbit, gazelle, cheetah, falcon, eagle, etc. Mix and match these words with what we call “tofu” words, such as point, mark, line, square, block, ever, works, etc. These tofu words take on the flavor of the word next to them and open up new possibilities by creating unique combinations.
 Famous “tofu” brand names include Priceline, VisionWorks, Safeway, and Cinemark.
 Descriptive hybrid mashups are brand names such as JetBlue, CarMax, Famous Footwear, Snapchat, and Instagram.
 Add some positive connotation words and you have names such as OnStar, BrightHouse, TruGreen, and DreamWorks.
 Other naming strategies include creating invented or coined names (Travelocity) or strategic positioning (Burger King.)

-Distill down your list down to your top choices and run an availability check on them.
+Distill down your startup company names list down to your top choices and run an availability check on them.

 This includes checking both domain availability as well as trademark availability.
 A good place to search is DomainTools.com to see both the current and past status of a domain name.
 Check USPTO.gov for trademarks.
 Keep in mind that a company name is not necessarily available just because there is no exact match on USPTO.gov.
 For added assurance, obtain a comprehensive trademark report from a reputable trademark research firm, or better, have your attorney review and file for the mark.
 You can also do a Google search just to see what other companies may have the same or similar names, with the goal of being as unique as possible.
 By having ample “white space” around your company name, you create greater memorability and recall, two hallmarks of a good company brand name.

 Naming a startup company can be a challenge but by following these five key steps, you can create all types of new company naming possibilities to communicate your core message.
-Rather than settling for boring, literal names, you can jumpstart your new business with a name that attracts attention and captures interest.
+Don’t settle for boring & literal startup company names.
+Jumpstart your new business with a name that attracts attention and captures interest.
 With the right name, you focus on building both your brand and your business.
 And that’s a step in the bright direction!